bartosian/suimon/README.md

   ![Screenshot of my app](static/images/suimon-table-type.png)
   <br><br>

-- `suimon version`: Show version information for the Suimon monitoring tool.
+- `suimon version`: displays the version of the Suimon monitoring tool currently installed on your system.
+This is useful when verifying the installed version of Suimon or when reporting an issue to the Suimon development team.
+  <br><br>
   ![Screenshot of my app](static/images/suimon-version.png)

 ## Tables